OpenTree-Education/rhizone-lms/README.md

     and Windows users, Docker Compose comes with [Docker Desktop](https://www.docker.com/products/docker-desktop).
 2. Run `docker-compose up` to start the dev environment.
+3. Once the containers have started, visit http://rhi.zone-development/ in your web browser to use the app.

 ## Modules